MartinMuzatko/Cube2Mapping/README.md

 This book will cover all the little secrets that you may wonder about: How can a few small additions greatly add to the world.
 How come that some levels are fun, while others are not fun to play?

 To get an idea how you are doing, feel free to ask Quadropolis.us.
-It is a nice platform to rate and discuss maps.
+It is a nice (but inactive nowadays - it's been 10 years since the release of Sauerbraten) platform to rate and discuss maps.

 ## What are the requirements?